 Blogging is not about writing monologues.

-An engaging blogger writes like he’s having a conversation with you.
-You may even nod your head when he poses a question.
+Engaging bloggers write like they’re having a conversation with you.
+You may even nod your head when they pose a question.

 And just like in face-to-face conversations, it’s okay to use the words “I” and “me.”